marcelomgarcia/pacemk/README.md

 # Testing pacemaker/corosync

 The idea is to test a pacemaker/corosync using Vagrant and Ansible.
+I will be using the guide from [Cluster labs quickstart ](https://clusterlabs.org/quickstart-redhat.html)

 ## Vagrant file